 ‘In that sense,’ Eli said, ‘you never did wake up from the dream; the dream woke you up and slowly changed your life.
 You just knew you had to follow where you were called.
 And so you did, this is it, the adventure you’re now on.’

 ‘Sounds like you two have me figured out with all these metaphors you’ve borrowed from my dream,’ I said with a tinge of sarcasm.

-'You already know there’s something to what we’re saying,' Eli said, ‘even if you won’t admit it.
+‘You already know there’s something to what we’re saying,’ Eli said, ‘even if you won’t admit it.
 Your dream was a call to take you beyond the mists of the Lowlands, far beyond what you understood.
-You still don't understand this, but that’s about to change… as is your world.’
+You still don’t understand this, but that’s about to change.
+As is your whole world.’

-‘All that was presented in your spectacularly, vivid dream portended what was to come, just as all you seek to understand was presaged in your dream.
+‘All that was presented in your spectacularly, vivid dream portended what was to come, just as all you seek to understand was portended in your dream.
 Whether you realise it or not, this dream has become your new reality.
-As soon as you are aware of this, you will realize what you are here.’
+As soon as you are aware of this, you will realise why you are here.’

 ‘You don’t say,’ I muttered incredulously.